- 1. Employment contract

 Note that you may risk being liable for damages to your employer if you fail to perform your work duties during your notice period.

 A discussion meeting shall be held whenever possible before an employee is terminated.
-At this meeting the employer shall explain why the termination is relevant, for example that the company has decided to eliminate the department where you work or feels that your work is not good enough.
+At this meeting the employer shall explain why the termination is relevant, for example that the company has decided to eliminate the department where you work at, or that your work is considered as not good enough.
 You can ask questions and provide input here.
 Your employer should discuss your termination with a union representative.
 You can also choose to have a union representative or other person with you at the meeting.

 Proper notice of termination

 There are requirements for both the content and form of a notice of termination.
-A notice of termination shall be made in writing and contain information on the employee’s right to negotiate, for example, and the deadlines for demanding negotiations and filing a lawsuit.
+A notice of termination shall be made in writing and contain information on the employee’s right to negotiate, and the deadlines for demanding negotiations and filing a lawsuit.

 If you feel that your employment has been terminated on unfair grounds, you can demand employment negotiations.
 Employment negotiations are a meeting between you as the employee and your employer.
-You can demand to have someone with you at the meeting, for example an attorney or someone close to you.
+You can demand to have someone with you at the meeting, for example an attorney or someone else close to you.

 The deadline for demanding negotiations will run from the day you receive a proper notice of termination.
 During the meeting you can discuss why you have been terminated.
 If you feel that your employer does not have any valid grounds for your termination, you can discuss this at the meeting.